NASA and the 'Missing Day in Time'

 By David Emery

-Netlore Archive: In which we are asked to believe that NASA scientists inadvertently proved that the biblical account of God causing the sun to stand still for a day is true.
+Netlore Archive: In which we are asked to believe that NASA scientists inadvertently proved that the biblical account of God causing the sun to stand still for a day actually happened as described.

 Description: Urban legend